adhokshaja/SDM-JS-DataScraping/README.md

 This was done as a part of the Final Project for Statistical Data Mining.

 ## Process
 The data scraping is done using an API call.
-The API is advertised publically, however is used to display search results page.
+The API is not advertised publically, however is used to display search results page.
 The API Uri and associated query parameters can be found in the the script,[index.js](./index.js).

 ## Known limitations